How to get more therapy clients without trying every marketing tactic at once.

 AI search engines recommend practices with structured website content, clear specialization, FAQ sections, schema markup, and credible citations.
 ChatGPT does not read your Psychology Today profile.
 It reads your website.
 Having a well-structured site with specific answers to common client questions significantly increases your chances of being recommended.

 More clients are asking ChatGPT "find me a therapist who specializes in anxiety" or "who is the best EMDR therapist near me?"
-Unlike Google where you compete for ranking, AI either recommends you or it does not.
-There is no page 2.
+Unlike Google, AI recommendation tends to narrow quickly to a few names and sources.

 For a deeper look at this shift, read our guide on how the referral landscape is changing in 2026.